 • At home massage visit or spa gift card.
 There are massage therapists that specialize in postpartum.

 • Since they will be spending most of their time lounging around the house, a really nice robe or set of pj’s is a great gift especially since baby likely already has tons of sleepers, treat the parents instead!
+Obviously a gift card is great but they might not be up for shopping so take the guesswork out and choose something!

 • Nice sheets or a cozy blanket (maybe even one to commemorate baby)